DamLabResources/OMICS/exercises/aoe23/wk05/README.md

 ## Ongoing to-do's

 1. Write a markdown file that describes your dataset.
 Include that seqkit stats table as a markdown table.
+    Code Used:
+    - `jupyter-aoe23@Mistake-Not:~/share/aoe23$ seqkit stats data/S*.gz*`
-    - This will be located in my `repos/OMICS/projects/aoe23/datasummary.md`
+    - This summary is stored in a table in `repos/OMICS/projects/aoe23/datasummary.md`
 2. Describe the number of reads per sample in your study.
 Does it tell you anything interesting?
     - This will be located in my `repos/OMICS/projects/aoe23/datasummary.md`